christabor/flask_jsondash/README.md

 #### Mongodb

-Start however you'd like, but usually `mongod` will work.
+Start however you'd like, but usually `mongod` will work. *Note: you will need to make sure the collection has been created within your mongo instance, and is specified in the CHARTS_DB_TABLE env var, as well as specify your database name under the CHARTS_DB_NAME env var*

 #### Postgresql